abhishekarya1/Hash-Define-myNotes/content/java/conc.md

 ### Unordered Method
 When we apply methods which are **order dependent** (`findFirst()`, `limit()`, `skip()`) on parallel stream, we do get what we expect just like in serial stream but performance is hampered since stream is forced by Java to be synchronized-like.

-Solution - use `unordered()` to declare stream as a parallel, and avoid force conversion to serial when such methods are applied.
+Solution - use `unordered()` to declare stream as unordered, and avoid force conversion of parallel to serial when such methods are applied.
 ```java
 stream.unordered().parallel();
 ```

-Calling `unordered()` (intermediate operation) on serial stream has no effect on its data but when the stream is made parallel we will have `skip(5)` skipping any 5 random elements and not the first five.
+Calling `unordered()` (intermediate operation) on serial stream has no effect, but when the stream is made parallel we will have `skip(5)` skipping any 5 random elements and not the first five.

-### Fork-Join Thread Pool
+### Parallel Stream is Dangerous
-All parallel streams use a common Fork-Join Thread Pool, and if you run a long-running task in the stream, you effectively block all threads in the pool.
-Consequently, you block all other tasks in the program that are unrealted but are using parallel streams!
+All parallel streams in the program use a common Fork-Join Thread Pool, and if you run a long-running task in the stream, you effectively block all threads in the pool.
+Consequently, you block all other tasks in the program that are unrelated but are using parallel streams!

 ```java
 List<StockInfo> getStockInfo(Stream<String> companies) {